Starting the Gold Award

 Organising a Gold Tramp

 Students organising their own tramps must understand that to meet the Award requirements, such tramps are not just family outings.
-The Award requires that a tramp consists of 4 - 7 young people (not necessarily all participating in the Award, but all must be trained to at least Gold level Bushcraft) with experienced adult supervisors (who may be family members, but must be familiar with the requirements of being a DOE assessor).
-It is important that the student group does the planning, and it is not for parents to plan the journey but to offer assistance with details.
+The Award requires that a tramp consists of 4 - 7 young people (not necessarily all participating in the Award, but all must be trained to at least Gold level Bushcraft) with experienced adult assessors (who may be family members, but must be familiar with the requirements of being a DOE assessor).
+It is important that the student group does all the planning, and it is not for parents to plan the journey but to offer assistance with details.

 Duke of Edinburgh and Samuel Marsden Collegiate do not support tramping between April and October due to NZ weather bringing about life-threatening conditions very quickly and sometimes without warning in some parts of NZ – high rainfall, low temperatures, high winds etc.

 Your Award Leader must check that your tramp meets DOE Gold requirements and that it can be safely carried out.
 Arrange a 30-minute meeting with your Award Leader 7-8 weeks before the departure date to discuss aspects of the planned tramp.
+You will be given some forms to fill in prior to your journey

 It is important that all students are physically capable of completing the tramp – a Gold tramp is much harder than a Silver tramp.
 Training tramps in the week/s prior to an official Practice or Qualifying tramp are important to build strength and endurance and for the group to understand the pace other members can manage.